 The story started in Spain's telecom sector and quickly spread from that point, onward and outward.
-Reports of healthcare related organizations being affected in the UK began to appear, quickly followed by reports of various commercial websites, entire enterprise sites, and just about every type of network in between.
-People from around the world posted screenshots of the malware from computers in offices, hospitals, and schools.
+Reports of healthcare-related organizations being affected in the UK began to appear, quickly followed by reports of various commercial websites, entire enterprise sites and just about every type of network in between.
+People from around the world posted screenshots of the malware from computers in offices, hospitals and schools.

-The worst issue dealt with by victims was that files touched by the attack were encrypted with the attacker being the only source for the key needed to reverse that.
+The worst issue dealt with by victims was that files touched by the attack were encrypted, with the attacker being the only source for the key needed to reverse that.
 This had dire consequences, especially in the healthcare sector.
 Encrypted patient records, doctor's files and other items may not have been usable or accessible without a good backup to restore from.

-The ransom demanded for decryption of the files was \$300 in bitcoin, which is lower than other ransomware we have seen, but the true cost was the time, lost files, and other collateral damage caused by this malware (see chart below).
+The ransom demanded for decryption of the files was \$300 in bitcoin, which is lower than other ransomware we have seen, but the true cost was the time, lost files and other collateral damage caused by this malware (see chart below).

 The chaos that ensued after the WannaCryptor global outbreak seemed to motivate other black hats to scale up their efforts too.

-We witnessed a significant increase in the number of malicious emails sent out by other notorious actors such as Nemucod, spreading other ransomware such as Filecoder.FV.
+We witnessed a significant increase in the

+number of malicious emails sent out by other notorious actors such as Nemucod, spreading other ransomware such as Filecoder.FV.

 WannaCryptor used the EternalBlue exploit to take advantage of the Windows vulnerability.
-As previously mentioned, ESET detected and blocked attempts to exploit this as far back as 25 April, 2017.
-Once blocked from exploiting a vulnerability it is important to remember that it is possible cybercriminals will look for alternative delivery methods, thus detection should be integrated in all security layers that have the potential to stop an attack, regardless of the delivery method.
+As previously mentioned, ESET detected and blocked attempts to exploit this as far back as April 25, 2017.
+It is important to remember that, once they are blocked from exploiting a vulnerability, it is possible that cybercriminals will look for alternative delivery methods; thus, detection should be integrated in all security layers that have the potential to stop an attack, regardless of the delivery method.

-WannaCryptor detections were added to ESET products on 6 April, 2017, when the malware family was first seen.
-It was not until 12 May, 2017 that it would become a household name when, combined with the EternalBlue exploit, it become a major global infection.
+WannaCryptor detections were added to ESET products on April 6, 2017, when the malware family was first seen.
+It was not until May 12, 2017, that WannaCryptor would become a household name when, combined with the EternalBlue exploit, it became a major global infection.

 This is an excellent example of a layered security approach, especially when one of the layers is focused on the underlying vulnerability itself.
-Independent testing organization, MRG Effitas, conducted a test the day after the WannaCryptor outbreak and found that by that point in time only three of the mainstream security products they tested blocked the EternalBlue exploit; ESET was one of them.
+Independent testing organization MRG Effitas conducted a test the day after the WannaCryptor outbreak and found that by that point in time only three of the mainstream security products they tested blocked the EternalBlue exploit; ESET was one of them.